 The main highlights came from the Spanish Harrier pair and the Romanian MiG-21.

 The 2nd day was 100% better for photography.
 It was dry, the light was more predictable, and when it was cloudy it added drama rather than a dull grey backdrop.

 We found ourselves a spot just back from the line only to have a chap with the worlds biggest tripod set up in front of us.
 We moved only to get stood behind the worlds tallest man.
 Sods Law I guess.

-I felt a lot happier with output of my camera.
+I felt a lot happier with the output of my camera.
 The more I do this, the harder it gets to find shots which are instantly thrown away and it takes a lot longer to edit.
 Here is a batch of my favourites, I hope you like them.

 I am not often one to complain about car parks at air shows.
 They are busy and that is to be expected.
-This time however, it took us 2 hours just to get out of the car park.
+This time, however, it took us 2 hours just to get out of the car park.
 People were arguing, twitter was ablaze with criticism and the travel guy on RIAT FM sounded like he wanted to go home.
-Eventually we escaped onto roads which were largely clear and headed back to the pub before packing our stuff ready for the 3rd and final day.
+Eventually, we escaped onto roads which were largely clear and headed back to the pub before packing our stuff ready for the 3rd and final day.